noahehall/theBookOfNoah/0current/hashicorp/nomad.md

     - fix the ADRs that assumed we would need an overlay network for nomad
     - haha it also explains the fkn issue with the docker bridge network we were experiencing
   - [task deps tut](https://developer.hashicorp.com/nomad/tutorials/task-deps)
+  - you should run through the client configuration one more time

 # nomad